 If you are graduating at the end of the Fall semester or moving due to an internship, just fill out your academic year housing application like normal, but then email our assignments coordinator at email@example.com to let her know your plans and she can adjust your contract to reflect those changes.
 You will not incur cancellation fees as a result of graduation or internships, but if you stay past the Fall semester end date (usually mid-December), you may have nightly fees added to your student account.
 If you have further questions, please email us at firstname.lastname@example.org or call 316-978-3693.

 Housing and Residence Life has several student staff positions.
 Resident Assistants must live in the building and are responsible for a floor of residents.
 They serve as a community builder, resource, policy enforcer, and role model to the residents of the building.
-Community Development Specialists can live on or off and plan programs for the residents to build community and engagement within the buildings.
 Desk Assistants work at one or both of the Information Desks in the buildings.
 Student Facilities Assistants work with our facilities team to complete custodial or maintenance tasks.
 Student Administrative Assistants work closely with the building Residence Life Coordinators to complete tasks around the office.
+Project Assistants work for the entire depatment helping out wherever they are needed.
 For more information on job openings and how to apply, visit our Employment Opportunities page.

 WSU Housing and Residence Life is committed to making each resident feel welcomed